Gosaikunda Trek - 5 Days

 Day 04:

 After a delicious breakfast, you will spend the morning exploring the area around Gosaikunda Lake.
-Nestled at an altitude of 4,380 meters, this sacred alpine lake is not only a place of spiritual significance for Hindus and Buddhists but also a serene spot surrounded by snow-capped peaks and pristine pine forests.
+Nestled at an altitude of 4,380 metres, this sacred alpine lake is not only a place of spiritual significance for Hindus and Buddhists but also a serene spot surrounded by snow-capped peaks and pristine pine forests.
 You can take in the crystal-clear waters of Gosaikunda and its neighboring lakes, such as Saraswati Kunda and Bhairav Kunda, while enjoying the tranquil atmosphere and the reflections of the surrounding mountains on the water’s surface.
 You will return back to Dhunche, retracing your route through Lauribina, Cholangpati, Dhimsa, and Deurali.

 The descent is gentler, making the hike easier and more relaxing.
 Along the way, you will pass through scenic pine forests, terraced fields, and charming villages, where you can sample the local Chandanbari cheese and observe the daily life of the residents.
 Look out for the region's protected wildlife, such as the Wood Snipe, Snow Partridge, and Tibetan snowcock, while strolling through Langtang National Park.
 If you are lucky, you may even spot the elusive Red Panda.
 You will arrive at Dhunche after around seven hours of downhill trekking.